exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 If a temporary trait hits -5 (say, multiple failed saves agains a poison or cumulative effects), consider it the same as a relevant attribute hitting 0 and proceed as normal for that case.
 These temporary traits go away when they logically would -- poison wears off when you make your save, freezing goes away when your hero gets warm, a broken limb heals up in six weeks or so, and so on.

+For simplicity, only write these down if they're not likely to change for a scene or two.

 **Derived Stats**

 Starting HP is 6, plus up to two applicable positive traits and minus any and all negative ones, to a minimum of 1.
 When you level up, use the same rule, except the base gained is 3, not 6.